 So why is blue light so bad?

-The sun has every single color in the spectrum in small amounts from blues to purples and yes also yellow and red with bigger concentrations at different times of the day.
+The sun has every single color in the spectrum in small amounts from blues to purples and yes, also yellow and red, with bigger concentrations at different times of the day.
 So that is what our skin and eyes know best, lots of colors.
 LED lights however, which are in everything from light bulbs to computer/phone screens, oven clocks, microwaves, lights in the car, head lights, fridge lights (the list is never ending), are blue and green light, which in sun light is most present at midday, to signal to our brains to be awake.
-So

-Blue light is not natural after dark (our ancestors were used to sitting by the fire after dark which is red light) blocks serotonin from activating the pineal glad to release melatonin, making sleep and the other effects of melatonin something hard to achieve.
+Blue light is not natural after dark (our ancestors were used to sitting by the fire after dark which is red light) as it blocks serotonin from activating the pineal glad to release melatonin, making sleep and the other effects of melatonin something hard to achieve.

 Red light therapy